 Investors who feel stress, frustration, impatience and obsession with their investments tend to act emotionally rather than meticulously.
 Trading decisions are typically made for the wrong reasons and bring the wrong results.

 Risk money, on the other hand, results in looser, more patient, and wiser behavior.
 With this attitude, better decisions are made.
 This is both a theoretical truth and an observed fact we've encountered over the course of many decades and 40,000 subscribers.

 Discount Stock Broker

-All you need to trade shares of any kind is an (online discount) stockbroker.
+All you need in order to trade shares of any kind is an (online discount) stockbroker.
 Opening an account typically involves filling out a few forms, and most people are up and running within days.
-Depending on the policies of the broker you choose, there is a required minimum amount of cash which needs to be deposited.
-This ranges from zero to tens of thousands of dollars.
+Depending on the policies of the broker you choose, there is a required minimum amount of cash which needs to be deposited, ranging from zero to tens of thousands of dollars.

 Risks of Penny Stocks

 Penny stocks can be very risky.
-These are low-priced shares of small companies not traded on an exchange or quoted on the Nasdaq.
-Pricing can be unavailable and there is a risk you cannot sell your shares once they're acquired.
-These securities can also be susceptible to pump and dump schemes, unusual auditing issues, SEC trading suspensions, and situations in which assets are large but revenues are small.
+These are low-priced shares of small companies that are not traded on an exchange or quoted on the Nasdaq.
+Pricing can be unavailable, and there is a risk that you will not be able to sell your shares.
+These securities can also be susceptible to pump-and-dump schemes, unusual auditing issues, SEC trading suspensions, and situations in which assets are large but revenues are small.

 For more information, please review the risks with your financial advisor or visit the FINRA website.

 Start smart, use only risk money, and learn how to find the best stocks before you begin.
 Trading is simple, and even better, it is fun.
 When you turn a few dollars into something more substantial, you will be absolutely hooked!